NicoleBahn/SpotifyAnalysisProjectCareerFoundry/README.md

   Define questions to explore:
 •	Do countries share same top ranking artists or songs?

-•	Which songs or top 10 stay in that position?
-Which countries are they played the most?

-•	How long time does a top ranking song takes to get into the ranking of neighbor countries?
+•	Is there a correlation between popularity of an artist and being in the top 50 charts?

-•	Are there different genres that are in the most popular, top 10 or top 50?
+•	Are there different genres that are most popular per country?